hydrionz/license/README_EN.md

 - `HUB_USER`: Your Docker Hub username
 - `HUB_PASS`: Your Docker Hub password
 - `HUB_REPO`: Docker Hub repository name
-- `PUBLIC_REPO_TOKEN`: (Optional) Personal access token with write permissions to the public repository
-- `PUBLIC_REPO`: (Optional) Public repository path in the format `username/repo`

 The workflows include:
 - Building and testing on each push
 - Docker image building and publishing on tags or manual triggers
 - Creating GitHub releases
-- Synchronizing releases to a public repository (only for manual triggers, requires `PUBLIC_REPO_TOKEN` and `PUBLIC_REPO`)

-## API Endpoints

-The API provides various endpoints for license management:

-- `POST /v1/generate`: Generate a new license
-- `POST /v1/validate`: Validate an existing license
-- `GET /v1/status`: Check the service status

-Refer to the API documentation for detailed usage instructions.

 ## Development